jessicalopesvs/gameRent/README.md

 In the next stages, the project will be expanded to implement the following features:

-Filtering games by platform, genre, and price.
+* Filtering games by platform, genre, and price.
-Sorting games by price, rating, or popularity.
+* Sorting games by price, rating, or popularity.
-Saving favorite games to the device.
+* Saving favorite games to the device.
-Contributions are welcome!
-If you have any suggestions or corrections, feel free to open an issue or pull request.